Retail

 Major US grocers are dismantling the dedicated "Hispanic" aisle and merchandising salsa with ketchup, tortillas with bread, and Latin American cooking ingredients in the main set.

-The "ethnic aisle" is collapsing — and Hispanic foods are the test case thats redrawing grocery merchandising.
+The "ethnic aisle" is collapsing, and Hispanic foods are the test case that is redrawing grocery merchandising.

 What happened